Neuro-Symbolic Engine

 • GPT-family (OpenAI) and most backends accept the usual max_tokens, temperature, etc., out of the box.

-• Claude (Anthropic), Gemini (Google), and Deepseek can return an internal “thinking trace” when you enable it.
+• Claude (Anthropic), Gemini (Google), Deepseek, and Qwen (Groq) can return an internal "thinking trace" when you enable it.

 • Local engines (llamacpp, HuggingFace) do not yet support token counting, JSON format enforcement, or vision inputs in the same way.